Clinics & Services

 Babies under 1 year can be weighed at the Well Baby Drop-in at Marchmont St. Giles, 1a Kilgraston Road, on Mondays between 10:15 – 11:45 (last weights at 11:30).

 If you have been diagnosed with asthma, you will be regularly sent a letter inviting you for an asthma review.
-Please make an appointment with our lead practice nurse, Pauline Sprott.
-Libby Armstrong our practice nurse also provides an asthma review services for our patients age 20 years and over.
+Please make an appointment with one of our Practice Nurses.
+Our Practice Nurse also provides an asthma review service for our patients age 20 years and over.
 Please telephone the practice and state you wish an appointment for an asthma review so that our reception staff can allocate an appropriate time slot.

 All men and women aged 50–74 are invited for bowel screening.
 Bowel screening involves taking a simple test at home every two years.
 Bowel screening has recently been the subject of an advertising campaign across Scotland as part of the Detect Cancer Early programme.
 Bowel cancer is the third most common cancer in Scotland.
 Every year in Scotland, almost 4,000 people are diagnosed with the disease.
 Although bowel cancer is common, it is also highly treatable if detected early.
 If we find bowel cancer early enough, there’s more than a 90% chance of successful treatment.
 The sooner it’s caught, the easier it is to treat.

 If you require a screening kit, contact the Scottish Bowel Screening Helpline on 08000 121 833, or you can also get information from their website.

 Cervical Screening (“Smear” test)